Fragtality/FenixQuartz/README.md

 # FenixQuartz
 <img src="img/icon.png" width="196"><br/>
-This Tools extracts the Values of some important Quartz Displays of the Fenix (hence the Name) directly from Memory.
-The Values/Output are then exported to FSUIPC-Offsets as either String (default) or Numerical Value.
-The Export can also be configured to L-Vars (numerical).
-There they can be picked up from other Applications, like PilotsDeck to display the FCU or other Displays on the StreamDeck.<br/>
+This Tools reads the native Fenix L-Vars to compose the content of certain Quartz Displays in the Cockpit.
+The Display Contents are exported as FSUIPC Offsets.<br/>
-Most Data is now retrieved via native Fenix L-Vars, but the Rudder Trim Dashed Indication still requires to access Memory directly.<br/>Currently compatible with Fenix **2.0.0.407** upwards and MSFS **SU14**.<br/><br/>
+Currently compatible with Fenix **2.2.0.232** upwards and MSFS **SU15**.<br/><br/>
 Following Display-Values are available:
 - FCU Speed, Heading, Altitude and VS/FPA (Values and Is-Dashed State)
 - XPDR (live Input)